 This isn’t a fluffy feel-good post on how life in France is OMGAMAZING 24/7.
 Nowhere is perfect day in and day out and that’s the truth.
 This is a post about mental health and the dark side of expat life in France (or anywhere).

 Everything is constantly changing around us, including the people.
 Our environment factors in to how we adapt and evolve and sometimes it’s for the best.
 I’ve been in France now for 5 years and life in France has changed my life for the better in ways big and small.

-But then I moved to France and I felt like my adult self was tossed back to infancy in some ways because everyday things would get super complicated, not to mention I’ve majorly slowed down.
-Today, five years into this living abroad thing, I still find a few little things about life in France a tad confusing.
-And I’m only half ashamed to admit it.
+When I moved to France, I felt like my adult self was tossed back to infancy in some ways because everyday things would get super complicated.
+Let’s talk about confusing things about life in France.